ShriyanDeyEngineer/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-mini project made for developing my JavaScript skills alongside The Odin Project.
+This is a mini project made for developing my JavaScript skills alongside The Odin Project.